Skip to main content

 Park History

-Isla Pingüino Interjurisdictional Marine Park was established in 2012 under Argentine Law 26,817, jointly managed by the federal Administración de Parques Nacionales and the government of Santa Cruz Province.
-The designation unified earlier provincial wildlife refuges around Isla Pingüino and Isla Chata with surrounding marine waters, providing integrated protection for seabirds, marine mammals, and fish.
-Earlier provincial protection of the Deseado estuary reserves laid the groundwork, but full interjurisdictional status enabled coordinated management across terrestrial and marine zones.
-The park is administered in partnership with scientific institutions, including the Patagonian Natural Patrimony Foundation and Argentine universities, which conduct research on seabird populations and marine ecosystems.
+Isla Pingüino Interjurisdictional Marine Park was established in 2012 through joint federal and provincial legislation, building on earlier provincial reserve status for Isla Pingüino and Isla Chata that dated to a 1992 provincial law.
+[1] The designation unified earlier provincial wildlife refuges with surrounding marine waters, providing integrated protection for seabirds, marine mammals, and fish.
+The park is administered in partnership with the Administración de Parques Nacionales and the government of Santa Cruz Province.
 Continuing efforts focus on managing visitor impacts, controlling illegal fishing, and expanding conservation to adjacent coastal waters as part of Argentina's commitments to marine biodiversity.

 Major Trails And Attractions

-The primary attraction is the boat excursion to Isla Pingüino, which allows visitors to observe the mainland-coast rockhopper penguin colony, one of the most accessible in the world.
+The primary attraction is the boat excursion to Isla Pingüino, which allows visitors to observe the rockhopper penguin colony, the only such colony easily accessible from the Argentine mainland.
 Tours typically depart from Puerto Deseado and pass through the Deseado estuary, itself a provincial reserve, with abundant seabirds, cormorant colonies, and frequent sightings of Commerson's dolphins.
-Sea lion and elephant seal haul-outs can be viewed along nearby islands.
+[1] Sea lion and elephant seal haul-outs can be viewed along nearby islands.
 Terrestrial activities focus on interpretive walks near the Puerto Deseado waterfront, where historic buildings, Darwin-era landmarks, and nature viewpoints offer context for the marine park.
 Kayaking in the estuary and whale watching in season (spring) are increasingly popular.
-Photography, ornithology, and marine biology tours dominate visitor programs, with knowledgeable local guides providing context on geology, wildlife, and history.
+Photography, ornithology, and marine biology tours dominate visitor programmes.

 Visitor Facilities And Travel

 Access is via the town of Puerto Deseado on National Route 281, about 290 km northeast of Caleta Olivia.
-Puerto Deseado has a small airport with connections to Buenos Aires and hotels, restaurants, and tour operators offering marine excursions.
-Boat trips to Isla Pingüino are typically limited to favorable weather windows between October and April.
+Puerto Deseado has a small airport with connections to Buenos Aires, and hotels, restaurants, and tour operators offering marine excursions.
+Boat trips to Isla Pingüino are typically limited to favourable weather windows between October and April.
 Licensed operators are required for all visits to the island, and landing is restricted to minimize disturbance to breeding colonies.
 There are no visitor facilities on Isla Pingüino itself; information and permits are handled through Puerto Deseado's tourism office and ranger stations.
-Travelers should bring warm, waterproof clothing, motion-sickness remedies, and binoculars.
-Medical services, fuel, and provisions are available only in Puerto Deseado, so planning ahead is important for any extended trips along this remote coast.
+Travellers should bring warm, waterproof clothing, motion-sickness remedies, and binoculars.
+Medical services, fuel, and provisions are available only in Puerto Deseado.

 Conservation And Sustainability

-Conservation priorities include protecting the rockhopper penguin colony, which has declined in many parts of the world, and ensuring that marine mammal and seabird populations recover from historical overexploitation.
-Strict regulations govern boat approaches, landings, and visitor numbers to prevent disturbance to breeding sites.
+Conservation priorities include protecting the rockhopper penguin colony, which has shown strong annual growth of more than 7% over a 30-year study period, and ensuring that marine mammal and seabird populations recover from historical overexploitation.
+[1] Strict regulations govern boat approaches, landings, and visitor numbers to prevent disturbance to breeding sites.
 Rangers monitor colonies and enforce prohibitions on fishing in core zones.
 Research programs track penguin reproductive success, prey availability, and impacts of climate change on marine productivity.
 Pollution from plastic debris and oil spills is a persistent threat, addressed through cleanups and coordination with shipping authorities.
 Sustainable tourism partnerships with Puerto Deseado operators generate local income while supporting conservation funding.
-Looking ahead, the park's interjurisdictional model is seen as a template for Argentina's expanding network of marine protected areas, aimed at safeguarding the globally important biodiversity of the Patagonian Sea.

 Visitor Ratings